Witchfinder General (film): US reception

 AIP heads Arkoff and Nicholson originally contributed their portion of the budget as a tax write-off, but when they were screened the completed film they were astonished by its quality.
-Arkoff noted that "Michael Reeves brought out some elements in Vincent that hadn't been seen in a long time."
+Arkoff noted that "Michael Reeves brought out some element in Vincent that hadn't been seen in a long time."

 In the US, the film was not subject to any censorship and released to AIP's usual mix of drive-ins and grindhouses on a double bill with The Young, the Evil and the Savage.
 In an attempt to link the film with Roger Corman's earlier Edgar Allan Poe series of films, it was retitled The Conqueror Worm.
 Brief prologue and epilogue narrations by Price, taken from Poe's poem, were added to justify the new title.
 The film went nearly unnoticed by critics during its US release.

-Some reviewers criticised the film's script and high level of violence. while Variety praised Dwyer's performance, they felt it was "hampered by Michael Reeves's mediocre script and ordinary direction".
-Renata Adler also praised the acting in the The New York Times.
+Some reviewers criticised the film's script and high level of violence.
+While Variety praised Dwyer's performance, they felt it was "hampered by Michael Reeves's mediocre script and ordinary direction".
+Renata Adler also praised the acting in The New York Times.
 Despite the lack of critical support, the film was a modest success in the United States, earning $1.5 million for AIP according to Cinefantastique magazine.
 In his biography of Reeves, Benjamin Halligan claims the film made $10 million in the US.